OliverCutting/placement-diary/5thweek.md

 ![yml part1](https://github.com/OliverCutting/placement-diary/blob/main/5thweek-ymlp1.png?raw=true)
 ![yml part2](https://github.com/OliverCutting/placement-diary/blob/main/5thweek-ymlp2.png?raw=true)

+## Off the job

+This week for my off the job hours I have spent some time working on the helsinki mooc Java Programming 1 course as I've felt a bit distant from programming the past couple weeks and was quite interested in getting back into it, and how better than to try a new language.

 ## Reflection

 I suprised myself with this task so far as I believed I was going to struggle a lot more with the pipeline construction, I think doing this ticket as a pairing session helped to boost my confidence with it which is good.
 Hopefully we should be able to solve our issue early next week and then move onto another ticket.